shaotsuc/dummy-data-generator/README.md

 ## Dummy Data Generator

-This script is for showcasing data visualization in BI tools (Tableau, Power BI, etc)
+This script is to generate dummy data for showcasing data visualization in BI tools (Tableau, Power BI, etc)